 I was indeed fortunate to have the time to absorb Dr. Jim’s and Hilary’s specialties beyond the classroom setting.
 There were times I was the student while my mentors instructed, and others when I was another colleague.
 It’s no small wonder that they both wound up as co-chairs of my dissertation committee and dear friends for life.

-Another individual that synchronistically appeared at this time and wound up on my committee was Dr. D.I.
+Another individual that (synchronistically) appeared and also wound up as a member of my committee was Dr. D.I.
 Lauf.
 He was a visiting professor at CIAS from the Jung Institute in Zurich, Switzerland.
-His specialty was archetype symbology and world religions, most notably with Tibetan Studies.
+His specialty was archetype symbology and world religions, most notably with Bon religion and Tibetan studies.
 He was sponsored and brought to CIAS with the advocacy of both Dr. Spiegelberg and Hilary.

 Behind his glasses and youthful countenance, Ingo, as he preferred since he hated his given first name of Detlef, epitomized the look, credentials and erudition of a visiting European academic of the late 1970’s.
 Outside of class he loved to laugh and share anecdotes about the twists and turns of religious studies while stroking his full goatee in between quaffs of Anchor Steam Beer at a couple of favored watering holes he’d ferreted out for himself not far from his downtown hotel.

-Bon-Po mysticism and early Buddhism was really not my thrust of interest so I never registered for any of Ingo’s classes.
-Nonetheless, Ingo’s acumen of dharma and the subtle Sanskrit inflections interwoven into Hindu, Buddhist and Jain theological architecture was invaluable.
-Ingo stressed the significance of elevating the Dharma as one of Buddhism’s three jewels.
+Ingo stressed the significance of elevating Dharma as one of Buddhism’s three jewels.
 Along with the Buddha, and the Sangha (the brotherhood [of priests]) they comprise the three pillars supportive of all Buddhist thought and practice.
-In this respect, Buddhism epitomizes the value-based nature of reality as the absolute affirmation of dharma’s role within the individual life process.
+In this respect, Buddhism epitomizes the value-based nature of reality as the quintessential affirmation of dharma’s role within the individual life process.

-But there was something missing, something else was needed; a fourth element to provide greater strength and stability to the process I envisioned.
-It needed something to ground all of this high-minded, seemingly counterintuitive, abstract psychological yoga methodology.
-It required a touchstone, a component to provide an objective, analytical foundation for my premise.
+But there was something missing, something else was needed; a fourth element to provide strength, durability and cohesion to the process.
+It needed something to ground all of this high-minded, counterintuitive, abstract psychological yoga methodology.
+It required a touchstone, some component to provide a cognitive structure with an objective, analytical foundation.

-Enter Wing Y. Pon whose rookie listing among the classes simply read Physics and Psychology.
-This seemed a fairly innocuous title and clearly out of place among others like Freud, Reich and the First Chakra in Tantra, Intentional Use of the Dream State, and Shamanism and the Primal Scream.
+Enter Wing Y. Pon whose rookie listing among the class schedule simply read Physics and Psychology.
+This seemed a fairly innocuous title and clearly out of place among others offerings like Freud, Reich and the First Chakra in Tantra, Intentional Use of the Dream State, and Shamanism and the Primal Scream.
 But there it was and I couldn’t resist.

-I was only registered for dissertation when Wing showed up at CIAS and didn’t need any further class units.
-I decided to sit in on his first lecture anyway since I had been struggling to successfully incorporate energy dynamics into my psychological framework.
-Beyond the realm of science fiction, there was little worthwhile academic resource material on the topic.
+I was only registered for dissertation when Wing showed up at CIAS and didn’t need any more class units.
+I decided to sit in on his first lecture anyway since I had been struggling to successfully incorporate physical energy dynamics into my East/West psychology framework.
+Beyond the realm of science fiction, there was little worthwhile academic resource material that ventured out toward those horizons.

-Also from Stanford's graduate school, Wing’s background in mathematics, physics and biology, his personal knowledge of Taoist medicine, plus his previous experience and work at NASA, turned out to be an ideal fit for the information I needed.
-Together we struggled through the language barriers to apply thermodynamics and systems theory to Jung’s use of psychological energy and force, then further have that reflected in the dynamics of Hindu yoga traditions, and Buddhist and Taoist philosophy.6
+Also from Stanford’s graduate school, Wing’s background in mathematics, physics and biology, his personal knowledge of Taoist medicine (his uncle, a Taoist physician, raise him), plus his previous work with NASA, turned out to be an ideal fit for the information I needed.
+Together we struggled through language barriers attempting to apply thermodynamics and systems theory to Jung’s use of psychological energy and force; then further to have all of that integrated with the dynamics of Hindu and Buddhist yoga traditions and Taoist philosophy.6

-With Wing’s help I came to understand and appreciate the dual nature of wave/particle dynamics within quantum field theory, the pivotal importance of Schrödinger’s Cat, and the thermodynamic importance and role of entropy in systems.
-I in turn provided him insight to psychological phenomena, archetype symbolism and yoga methodology.
+With Wing’s help I came to understand and appreciate the dual nature of wave/particle dynamics within quantum field theory, the pivotal importance of Schrödinger’s Cat, and the importance and role of entropy in mechanical systems.
+In turn, provided him insight to psychological phenomena, archetype symbology and yoga methodology.
 Like parallel tracks, we learned from and grew together and eventually hammered out a workable dialogue.

 1. Subjective Relationships Between Reported Experience with Psychotropic Agents and Alpha Production, CSULB, 1972